 - Board groups: After auditions, our Teen Governance Group (TGG) divides the cast up evenly between 6 Board Groups.
 Two of our TGG members run each group.
 The goal is to create diverse groups from different schools, grades, gender identities, and experiences with NCCT.
 The TGG leaders will share production related information with their Board Groups – everything from reminders to bring a water bottle to scheduling social events like group breakfasts before rehearsal.
 It’s an easy way for the cast to get to know each other in a smaller community.

 - Phreds: Phreds are small notes written by the cast members each day during “Hell Week” (the week in February where we have rehearsal from 12-9pm each day.)
 Each cast member gets to write one “Phred” per day and they are read by TGG members at the end of each night in front of the whole cast.
-These notes can be anything from loving compliments to your [Secret Santa], requests for a dance/rap battle between members of the cast, inside jokes between certain groups or the whole cast, or shout outs to people who are working hard and shining in rehearsal.
+These notes can be anything from loving compliments to your [Secret Santa] to shout outs to people who are working hard and shining in rehearsal.
 TGG members always skim the notes right before they read them to make sure they are appropriate and not mean-spirited.
 Phreds are a great bonding experience and something nearly every cast member looks forward to at the end of every Hell Week night.

 - Show Specific [Secret Santas]: Over the course of the two weeks we spend in the Opera House, the cast participates in a Secret Santa activity.
 The name used changes from year to year based on that year’s show.
 For example, during Footloose, the name for secret santa was “Bomont Buddies” as the show was set in Bomont.
 Whoever would like to participate draws a name and gives little gifts or shout outs to their person throughout the time in the Opera House.
 The cast gets to know one another through this.
 It is a great way to get to know someone that they might not have known as well before.